NerdyNot/IntelligenceAPI/README.md

 ### Installation Steps

-1. **Set Environment Variables**: Configure the required environment variables for Intelligence API to function correctly.
-These variables can be set via the `values.yaml` file.
+1. **Set Environment Variables**: Configure the required environment variables for the Intelligence API to function correctly.
+These variables can be set via the `/infrastructure/helm/chart/intelligenceapi/values.yaml` file.
 Below is an example:

     ```yaml
     # Global settings section: